YosefLab/yoseflab.github.io-deprecated/_posts/2019-7-5-Hyperoptimization.md

 visible:    True
 ---

 While stochastic gradient-based optimization is highly successful for setting weights and other differentiable parameters of a neural network, it is in general useless for setting hyperparameters -- non-differentiable parameters that control the structure of the network (e.g. the number of hidden layers, or the dropout rate) or settings of the optimizer itself (e.g., the learning rate schedule).
 Yet finding good settings for hyperparameters is essential for good performance for deep methods like [scVI](https://www.nature.com/articles/s41592-018-0229-2).
 Furthermore, as pointed out by [Hu and Greene (2019)](https://www.worldscientific.com/doi/pdf/10.1142/9789813279827_0033?download=true&) selecting hyperparameters is nessary in order to compare different machine learning models, especially if those are substantially sensitive to hyperparameter variations.

 Generally, hyperparameter search is known to be challenging for the end-user and time-consuming.
-Therefore, we added in [`scVI`](https://github.com/YosefLab/scVI) a module based the Bayesian optimization framework [`hyperopt`](https://github.com/hyperopt/hyperopt).
+Therefore, we added in [`scVI`](https://github.com/YosefLab/scVI) a module based on the Bayesian optimization framework [`hyperopt`](https://github.com/hyperopt/hyperopt).
 This new feature makes effective use of multiple GPUs and is a ready-to-use solution for tuning hyperparameters in scVI.
 This blog post presents this feature and investigates how end-users will benefit from it.

-# Theory : Bayesian Optimization and Hyperopt
+# Theory : Bayesian Optimization and `Hyperopt`

 First and foremost, one needs to carefully select a metric for which to search for optimal hyperparameters, keeping in mind that this one might depend on the downstream task, as explained in [Theis et al. (2016)](https://arxiv.org/abs/1511.01844).
 Since we train a generative model, the held-out negative log-likelihood is a natural criterion for model selection.
 We therefore rely on it for hyperparameters tuning.